Strudel2

 An Ollama server can also be interfaced with programmatically through the Ollama python library.
 To do this we recommend splitting your window with Ctrl+b %, which will give you a terminal to run your python scripts with.
 You can switch between panes with Ctrl+b ;.
 Your new terminal will operate the same as the terminal app, but with access to the Ollama server that’s running in the background.

-To get the exact names of the models available, you can run /apps/ollama/ollama list.
+.
 With the model name, you can interface with the model through the python api.
 For example:

-ollama.chat(model='<model_name>', messages=[{'role': 'user', 'content': 'Why is the sky blue?'}]).
+ollama.chat(model='<model_name>', messages=[{'role': 'user', 'content': 'Why is the sky blue?'}])

 For more details on usage, please view the Ollama python library docs.
 Note that you may want to use a second app, such as our VS Code Server app to edit your python script unless you’re familiar with a terminal editor like Vim or Nano.